Engin-Boot/get-started/S3-assignments.md

 [Download details](case-teams/S3-case-groups.pdf)
 of Names, Group-name, mentor-email and group-assignment link

-*Note: Create GitHub team in the classroom using the Group-name*
+Create a GitHub team in the classroom *using the Group-name*

-## Further Exploration
+## Further Exploration on your Repository

 [CodeScene](https://codescene.io/)